understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

     """Calculate the similarity of a and b by subtraction.""" return a - b

-# Simply initalise the metric with your own function.
+# Simply initialise the metric with your own function.
 metric = quantus.LocalLipschitzEstimate(similarity_func=my_similar_func)
 ```